kellisphere/Getting-and-Cleaning-Data-Coursera/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+CodeBook for Getting and Cleaning Data Peer Assessment

+The code file, run_analysis.R performs the five steps described in the project instructions:

+Merges the training and the test sets to create one data set.
+Extracts only the measurements on the mean and standard deviation for each measurement.
+Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+For step one, the following data sets were merged into one:

+X_test.txt
+X_train.txt
+y_train.txt
+y_test.txt
+subject_train.txt
+subject_test.txt
+features.txt
+activity_labels.txt

+For step two, Extracts only the measurements on the mean and standard deviation for each measurement (columns that contained std or mean in title were extracted and used).

+For step three - the data set was merged with activity_labels file to use descriptive names for the activities.

+For step four - merged columns for descriptive activity names

+For step five - created tidydata.txt file, with the average of each variable for the activity and each subject.

 The output for this assignment is the tidydata.txt file